epicderek/AppDevelopment/Statistics/statistics.md

 Readme for POCKET Statistics

 At the header of each document, the overall statistics is listed.
-The statistics includes the inputted JSON Objects corresponding to the types Contact (Profile), Message, Notification, Device Event, Browser Visit or Search, Location; and subsequently, the corresponding to native Objects Profile, AbsLocation (sources), Message, Event, Query, PhyLocation.
+The statistics includes the inputted JSON Objects corresponding to the types Contact (Profile), Message, Notification, Device Event, Browser Visit or Search, Location; and subsequently, the correspondent to native Objects Profile, AbsLocation (sources), Message, Event, Query, PhyLocation.
 An example follows as such:

 Inputted Profile Information 7025 pieces